 Defining the Particle and Particle Game Classes

-You are now ready to define the actual particle, its default behaviors, and the class for a collection of particles.
+>>HEREYou are now ready to define the actual particle, its default behaviors, and the class for a collection of particles.

 Creating a Particle

-Particles are lightweight game objects with simple properties wrapping around ParticleRenderable for drawing.
+>>HEREParticles are lightweight game objects with simple properties wrapping around ParticleRenderable for drawing.
 To properly support motion, particles also implement movement approximation with the Symplectic Euler Integration.

 Begin by creating the particles subfolder in the src/engine folder.
 This folder will contain particle specific implementation files.